-No chemicals are used in vapor steam cleaning.
+Absolutely NO chemicals are used in vapor steam cleaning.
 We do need to stress that we still advise using a natural surfactant on heavily soiled and stained carpeting.
-Also some bathrooms may need some extra surfactant help.
-Vapor steam cleaning is best used in tiling bath surrounds not fiber glass.
+Also, some bathrooms may need some extra surfactant help.
+Vapor steam cleaning is best used in tiling bath surrounds, not fiber glass.
 Our testing of residential vapor steam cleaners showed us that you will find steam alone will not be sufficient for these kinds of cleaning challenges.
 However, you will be pleasantly surprised at the variety of tasks for which steam is not only adequate but far surpasses regular cleaning.

 Where does the water of a vapor steam cleaner go?

 The water is put into a special boiler.
 The better grade vapor steam cleaning systems allow for continuous refill of water without allowing the system to cool down between fills.
 The less expensive vapor steam systems have a heat sensitive safety cap which do not allow you to refill the system until it has cooled down.
 These boilers fast heat the water, which is discharged as "dry steam" which contains 6% water.
 This way carpets and floors dry quickly with little moist residue and are fully dry in a matter of minutes.
-Cheaper vapor steam units such as the "floors only" Eureka Envirosteamer while amazingly inexpensive ,leave quite a lot of water behind.
+Lower priced units can leave quite a bit of water behind.

 How much pressure does a vapor steam cleaner generate?

-Surprisingly , vapor steam cleaners operate at low pressures usually 50 to 60 psi.
+Surprisingly, vapor steam cleaners operate at low pressures, usually 50 to 60 psi.
 The better machines allow you to vary the pressure and regulate the steam, as more delicate tasks need less pressure.
 A nice feature is fingertip controls of the steam pressure.
 The low pressure feature is important in getting the job done without making a mess and spraying particulates all over the place.
-This was a big criticism we had of cheaper units- they seemed to create as much mess as they cleaned.
+This was a big criticism we had of lower priced units - they seemed to create as much mess as they cleaned.